-- 1. CHECK that ball LOAD RATING is same - as or greater than coupler LOAD RATING.
+- 1. CHECK that ball LOAD RATING is same

-2. CHECK that ball SIZE is same as coupler.
+- as or greater than coupler LOAD RATING.

-- 3. CLOSE COUPLER CLAMP on ball.
+CHECK that ball SIZE is same as coupler.

-4. LIFT coupler upwards to test that it
+- CLOSE COUPLER CLAMP on ball.

-- LIFT coupler upwards to test that it will not separate from ball.
+- 4. LIFT coupler upwards to test that it will not separate from ball.

 - 5. LOCK coupler clamp with pin or padlock.